Magick and Black Magick; Are They Good, "Evil," or In Between?

 At the same, there are instances where to contravene someone's will is a big deal and is totally inappropriate... one prime example lies in doing a magickal work to bring back a lost love.
 If a person has made a life decision that monumental--to leave someone that they've determined to not reside within the boundaries of what they want in their life; then they deserve to be free to live by that decision--without interference.
 Additionally I'd like to point out that when a person does magick that is not intended to hurt anybody, it potentially can.
 For example, a spell done to advance someone quickly in their career, is going to short someone else--maybe put them out of being first contender for a position, which is not in alignment with the will of one or more others.
 So is the difference between so called light and dark magick even real?
 It seems like it's all just shades of grey.

 Magick has been around since ancient times, and was practiced before modern religions even came into existence.
-It's primarily about harnessing one's power, and just as importantly, it is a tool that empowers each of us to assist and heal others.
-What a beautiful thing it is, that even someone who may have little to nothing in terms of material resources, can give the gift of magick to help someone in need.
+It's primarily about harnessing one's power--it enables us to improve life for ourselves, and also allows us to assist and heal others.
+What a beautiful thing it is, that even someone who may have little to nothing in terms of material resources, can give gifts of magick to help someone in need.

 Hopefully now you have a clearer idea of how magick, and even what some people call dark or black magick, can do good in this world, and long will.